jina-ai/executors/jinahub/indexers/searcher/compound/FaissLMDBSearcher/README.md

 ### Inputs

-`Document` with `.embedding` the same shape as the `Documents` stored in the `NumpySearcher`.
-The ids of the `Documents` stored in `NumpySearcher` need to exist in the `FileSearcher`.
+`Document` with `.embedding` the same shape as the `Documents` stored in the `FaissSearcher`.
+The ids of the `Documents` stored in `FaissSearcher` need to exist in the `FileSearcher`.
 Otherwise you will not get back the original metadata.

 ### Returns

-The NumpySearcher attaches matches to the Documents sent as inputs, with the id of the match, and its embedding.
+The FaissSearcher attaches matches to the Documents sent as inputs, with the id of the match, and its embedding.
 Then, the FileSearcher retrieves the full metadata (original text or image blob) and attaches those to the Document.
 You receive back the full Document.